aftabn10/DevOps-Learning-AWS/ALB-Project/README.md

 # Introduction

-A common DevOps pattern: multiple EC2 instances behind an ALB.
-This teaches load balancing, health checks, and proper security group isolation.
+This project demonstrates the deployment of an Application Load Balancer (ALB) in AWS to distribute traffic across multiple EC2 instances.
+The implementation highlights load balancing, health checks, and proper security group isolation to ensure high availability and secure access.

+The setup follows a standard high‑availability pattern where:

+- The ALB acts as the single entry point for all incoming traffic.

+- Two EC2 instances are deployed across different Availability Zones to provide redundancy.

+- Security Groups enforce isolation so that EC2 instances are only accessible through the ALB.

+- Health checks ensure that traffic is routed only to healthy targets.

+---

+## Summary of Configuration

 ## Step by Step

-**Task 1: Two EC2 Instances**
+## Task 1: Two EC2 Instances

 - Launch **two EC2 instances** in the same VPC.